Updated on 31st July

 In addition to contributing scientific research, numerous members of LMB have volunteered to help the NHS and local communities:

-- Tobias Wauer, Elyse Fischer, Hasan Al-Habib, Nadia Cummins, Antonio Galindo, Ewa Gogola, Samuel Lacey, Andrei Mihut, Jack Munns and James Rhodes are volunteering as experienced scientists at the COVID-19 National Testing Centre set up by the National Institute of Health Research in Milton Keynes.
-The 10 volunteers are completing 12-hour shifts to help in the national effort to increase COVID-19 testing capacity.
+- Tobias Wauer, Elyse Fischer, Hasan Al-Habib, Nadia Cummins, Antonio Galindo, Ewa Gogola, Samuel Lacey, Andrei Mihut, Jack Munns and James Rhodes volunteered as experienced scientists at the COVID-19 National Testing Centre set up by the National Institute of Health Research in Milton Keynes.
+The 10 volunteers completed 12-hour shifts to help in the national effort to increase COVID-19 testing capacity.

-- Shabih Shakeel, Conny Yu, Lorena Boquete Vilarino and Eszter Zavodszky are volunteer experienced scientists helping to increase local testing capacity at a COVID-19 testing facility located near the LMB on the Cambridge Biomedical Campus.
+- Lorena Boquete Vilarino, Shabih Shakeel, Laura Whitworth, Conny Yu and Eszter Zavodszky volunteered as experienced scientists helping to increase local testing capacity for NHS staff at a COVID-19 testing facility located near the LMB on the Cambridge Biomedical Campus.

 - Nina Rzechorzek has enrolled as an NHS volunteer and a biomedical researcher on the Cambridge call for volunteers.